matthane/script.audiooffsetmanager/README.md

 ## Contributing and Reporting Issues

 Contributions to improve Audio Offset Manager are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue on our GitHub repository.
+If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/matthane/script.audiooffsetmanager).

 ### Attributions